Code-Institute-Submissions/henryl74-The-Coffee-Garden-PP4/README.md

 ### The Navigation Bar

 - The navigation bar shows all the sections that the user can enter and provides a quick and easy means of navigating the site.
-- The navigation bar bar is very responsive and user friendly, it has an additional hover effect to help the user with his/her selection.
+- The navigation bar is very responsive and user friendly, it has an additional hover effect to help the user with his selection.
 - The restaurant logo located on the the left hand corner of the navigation bar, helps the user to go back to the home page by clicking on it.

 ![Navbar](./docs/readme-testing-images/navigation_bar.jpeg)